 For long now it was thought that satisfied employees are productive employees.
 At some point, we convinced ourselves that engagement was about perfecting the employees’ circumstances and removing their hassles.
-It is reasonable, but the wrong assumption about human motivation and behavior, at least in the context of work.
+It is reasonable, but the wrong assumption about human motivation and behaviour, at least in the context of work.

 In the real world of work, it is impossible to please all employees simultaneously.
 Our individual needs and desires are not only vastly different but often at odds with each other.

-4) Disengaged Employees Are Bad Employees
+4. Disengaged Employees Are the Bad Employees

 Not all disengaged employees are not “actively” disengaged.
 Yes, there is a difference.